 This MSc programme aims to prepare specialists with advanced knowledge and transferable skills in the field of Biomedical Engineering with a personalised curriculum of studies that can be defined by the student.
 This is aimed at offering the possibility of choosing modules, with high flexibility within a diversified and reach offer, so as to meet specific interests and expectations, as well as career plans.
-Students can take advantage of a support offered by the School to receive a help on how to optimally shape their personalised curriculum of studies although every choice of modules may not be possible owing to timetable constraints.
+This programme is aimed at students who already have a science background (e.g. biology, mathematics, chemistry, physics), and aims to convert them to engineers with unique expertise in the fundamentals of biomedical engineering.

 The programme has strong roots within the well-recognised expertise of the academics that deliver the lectures, who have international standing in cutting-edge research in a diversity of topics of Biomedical Engineering.
 This fact ensures that the programme is delivered with the highest standards in the field.
-The students also benefit from access to state-of-the-art facilities and instrumentation while undertaking their research projects.
+You will also benefit from access to state-of-the-art facilities and instrumentation while undertaking their research projects.